kas-gui/kas/CONTRIBUTING.md

 -   To get around lifetime restrictions on the theme API's `Theme::draw` and `Window::size` methods; this will no longer require `unsafe` once the `generic_associated_types` feature is stabilised.
--   `WidgetId` uses `unsafe` code to support both inline and heap-allocated variants.
+-   `OwnedId` uses `unsafe` code to support both inline and heap-allocated variants.
 -   Implementing `bytemuck::Pod` and `Zeroable`, as required to assert that values may be copied to the GPU.